Biden visits memorial to victims of Texas school shooting

 “If there’s anything if I could tell Joe Biden, as it is, just to respect our community while he’s here, and I’m sure he will,” she added.
 “But we need change.
 We need to do something about it.”

-The Bidens’ visit comes amid mounting scrutiny of the police response to the shooting.
-Officials revealed Friday that students and teachers repeatedly begged 911 operators for help even as a police commander told more than a dozen officers to wait in a hallway.
-Officials said the commander believed that the suspect was barricaded inside an adjoining classroom and that there was no longer an active attack.
+Biden visited amid mounting scrutiny of the police response to the shooting.
+Officials revealed Friday that students and teachers repeatedly begged 911 operators for help as a police commander told more than a dozen officers to wait in a hallway.
+Officials said the commander believed the suspect was barricaded inside an adjoining classroom and that there was no longer an active attack.

 Authorities have said the shooter legally purchased two guns not long before the school attack: an AR-style rifle on May 17 and a second rifle on May 20.
 He had just turned 18, permitting him to buy the weapons under federal law.

-Over the years, Biden has been intimately involved in the gun control movement’s most notable successes, such as the 1994 assault weapons ban, and its most troubling disappointments, including the failure to pass new legislation after the 2012 massacre at Sandy Hook Elementary School in Newtown, Connecticut.
+Over the years, Biden has been intimately involved in the gun control movement’s most notable successes, such as the 1994 assault weapons ban, which expired in 2004, and its most troubling disappointments, including the failure to pass new legislation after the 2012 massacre at Sandy Hook Elementary School in Newtown, Connecticut.

 As president, Biden has tried to chip away at gun violence through executive orders.
 He faces few new options now, but executive action might be the best the president can do, given Washington’s sharp divisions on gun control legislation.